VuongLeBinhDuong/NeMo-Agent-Toolkit/docs/source/workflows/function-groups.md

 Function groups let you package multiple related functions together so they can share configuration, context, and resources within the NeMo Agent toolkit.

-In a function group, you define several callable operations (functions) and optionally choose which ones to expose globally.
-Exposed functions become addressable by fully qualified names like `group_name.function_name` and can be wrapped as tools for agent frameworks.
+In a function group, you define several callable operations (functions) and optionally choose which ones to include or exclude.
+Explicitly included functions become addressable by fully qualified names like `group_name.function_name` and can be wrapped as tools for agent frameworks.
+Excluded functions are still accessible programmatically, but are not addressable by fully qualified names or wrapped as tools by default.

 ## Key Concepts